code-not-found/code-not-found.github.io/_posts/spring-jms/2019-01-14-spring-jms-integration-gateway-example.md

 Use `setRequestDestinationName()` to set the destination to which the request JMS messages needs to be sent (<var>request.q</var>).
 The `setReplyDestinationName()` method is used to specify the JMS destination to which the response JMS messages need to be sent (<var>response.q</var>).

 The gateway receives the requests messages from the _OutboundOrderRequestChannel_.
 The link between the two is made via the `@ServiceActivator`.
-This annotation allows to connect any Spring-managed Object to an input channel.
+This annotation allows connecting any Spring-managed Object to an input channel.

 The _OutboundOrderResponseChannel_ is specified using `setReplyChannel()`.